0x414c/type-ops/README.md

 # `type-ops`

-A collection of useful operators to make type-level programming in TypeScript easier.
+*Type-ops* -- a collection of useful operators to make type-level programming in TypeScript easier.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->